AWSClassroom-com/kiro_on_aws/labs/lab3/README.md

 ### Step 4: Describe the hook

-In the chat session that just opened, paste:
+In the chat session that just opened, paste the below prompt and press ENTER:

 ```
 Create a hook named "security-scan" that fires when a TypeScript, JavaScript, JSON, YAML, or .env file is saved.
 Trigger type: fileEdited.
 File patterns: **/*.ts, **/*.tsx, **/*.js, **/*.jsx, **/*.json, **/*.yaml, **/*.yml, **/.env, **/.env.*.
 Exclude node_modules, dist, build, and amplify_outputs.json.